donkirkby/shibumi-games/docs/journal/index.md

 because all those MCTS iterations slowly build up its game knowledge for player 2.

+### 26 Nov 2018 ###
+I tried clearing the data structures in the `MCTS` class, but that introduced a bug that made it lose all games.
+I can't find the bug, so I'm going to take a break.
+I think I understand the Alpha Zero technique well enough that I can rewrite the `alpha_zero_general` project to make it easier to use as a library.

 [connect 4 wins]: 2018/connect-4-wins.png
 [headcount wins]: 2018/headcount-wins.png
 [connect 4 wins without machine learning]: 2018/connect-4-wins-no-ml.png